Jypear/tocketry/docs/handbooks/structure.rst

 Layers of Abstraction
 ---------------------

-Rocketry is a complex framework but it is clean and simple on the surface.
+Tocketry is a complex framework but it is clean and simple on the surface.
 This is done by having multiple levels of abstraction.
 The different abstraction levels are for encapsulating complex core mechanics to simpler form but also for fulfilling the needs of basic, intermediate